Reapor-Yurnero/VG101-FA17/docs/C_Env/Env.md

 NOTE: This guide is basically for Windows and MacOSX user.
 For linux user, we believe you can handle it yourself. :)

+If you feel strange and uncomfortable to read this doc in pdf, you could turn [here](https://github.com/Reapor-Yurnero/VG101-FA17/blob/master/docs/Clion_tutorial/clion_guide.md).

 ## Background Knowledge

 Skip the part if you are not interested.